-- §8.1 The Court may recommend any one or more of the following sanctions to the Associate Dean for Academic Affairs: - (a) Expulsion. - (b) Suspension for a specified period of time. - (c) A reduction of the grade in the course in which the violation occurred, including reduction to an "F." - (d) A grade of "Incomplete" in the course in which the violation occurred. - (e) Cancellation of the work done in the course in which the violation occurred. - (f) A written reprimand, which the administration of the Law School shall have the discretion to remove from the student's permanent record. - (g) Payment to compensate for any injury or loss caused, provided that the amount of such injury or loss has been proved by a preponderance of the information, together with up to three times the amount of such compensatory payment. - (h) Restitution. - (i) Dismissal from Law Review, Moot Court, and any other office or position connected with the Law School. - (j) Any other appropriate sanction.
+- §8.1 The Court may recommend any one or more of the following sanctions to the Associate Dean for Academic Affairs: - (a) Expulsion. - (b) Suspension for a specified period of time, or an indefinite suspension with the possibility of readmission upon application for readmission to the Admissions Committee after a set period of time. - (c) A reduction of the grade in the course in which the violation occurred, including reduction to an "F." - (d) A grade of "Incomplete" in the course in which the violation occurred. - (e) Cancellation of the work done in the course in which the violation occurred. - (f) A written reprimand, which the administration of the Law School shall have the discretion to remove from the student's permanent record. - (g) Payment to compensate for any injury or loss caused, provided that the amount of such injury or loss has been proved by a preponderance of the information, together with up to three times the amount of such compensatory payment. - (h) Restitution. - (i) Dismissal from Law Review, Moot Court, and any other office or position connected with the Law School. - (j) Probation for a definite period of time under specified terms or conditions with consequences specified for noncompliance. - (k) Any other appropriate sanction.